fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 # 'Time' and 'Symbols' -The main idea that could be explained in a short and simple video is :

-This is the story of 'Time' and 'Symbols', they loved each other but didn't know how to sync between them, how to get along, the reality was becoming more complicated and they were not able to understand each other, 'Symbols' was too unpredictable in some situations and 'Time' was all about indexing events and in certain moments couldn't follow 'Symbols' train-of-thoughts.
+This is the story of 'Time' and 'Symbols', they loved each other but didn't know how to sync between them, how to get along.

+The 'reality' was becoming more complicated and they were not able to understand each other, 'Symbols' was too unpredictable in some situations and 'Time' was all about indexing events and in certain moments couldn't follow 'Symbols' train-of-thoughts.

 They felt they needed to evolve and were ready to work on it.
 They realized they were under many levels of 'Ignorance'.

 So they decided to ask for help from their friends from the numbers world,$\pi$ , $e$, and $i$ (who was born an orphan), after a while more folks joined the team, many odd some mysterious primes.